Hawaiian Dolphin and Whale Species

 False killer whale leaping.
 Photo (c) Robin W. Baird.

-Species (click on the name for more information on each species)# Sightings# with >1 species # Individuals photo ID’d# LIMPET tags# with dive dataMed/max tag duration (days)# Biopsy samples# Prey samples# Drone videos
+Species (click on the name for more information on each species)# Sightings# with >1 species # Individuals photo ID’d# LIMPET tags# with dive dataMed/max tag duration (days)# Biopsy samples# Prey samples# Sightings with drone footage

 Longman’s beaked whale1000000